-- · A service fee of \$50 per credit hour is required, plus a fee for materials if such are essential to the course. - · Students are not eligible to participate in institutional financial aid programs. - All traditional undergraduate courses are eligible unless limited by space, equipment, or essential background. - · All department of professional studies courses and graduate program courses are excluded. - Regular admission is required to enter a degree/certificate program and special student enrollment does not guarantee subsequent admission to any degree/certificate program.
-At the point of admission to a degree/certificate program, students will be required to pay the regular tuition rate - · A maximum of 10 hours taken as a special student may transfer to a degree program. - · Download application.
+- 1. Adults 62 Special Students are not eligible to participate in institutional financial aid programs. - 2.
+All traditional undergraduate courses are eligible, at the discretion of the University, unless limited by space, equipment, or essential background. - 3.
+Adults 62 Special Students are limited to 12 credits per fall or spring semester. - Adults 62 Special Students are limited to one class in May term in the summer semester. - 5.
+Adults 62 Special Students are limited to three classes in the Summer Online sessions during summer semester. - 6.
+All department of professional studies courses and graduate program courses are excluded. - 7.
+Regular admission is required to enter a degree/certificate program and special student enrollment does not guarantee subsequent admission to any degree/certificate program.
+At the point of admission to a degree/certificate program, students will be required to pay the regular tuition rate. - 8.
+A maximum of 10 hours taken as a special student through the Adults 62 Special Student Program may transfer to a degree program.